Vestibular Evoked Myogenic Potentials (VEMP)

 Overview

-Short-latency potentials evoked through activation of vestibular receptors using sound or vibration are referred to as vestibular-evoked myogenic potentials (VEMP).
-VEMPs are generated by modulated electromyographic signals and recorded with surface electrodes.
+Short-latency potentials evoked through activation of vestibular receptors using sound or vibration are referred to as vestibular evoked myogenic potentials (VEMP).
+VEMP are generated by modulated electromyographic signals and recorded with surface electrodes.
 A VEMP recorded from the sternocleidomastoid muscle is commonly referred to as the cervical vestibular-evoked myogenic potentials (cVEMP).
 A VEMP recorded from the inferior oblique muscle has been termed the ocular vestibular-evoked myogenic potentials (oVEMP).
 These reflexes appear to originate from the otolith organs and thus complement existing methods of vestibular assessment, which are mainly based upon canal function.
-VEMPs are used clinically to assess the function of the saccule, utricle, and the inferior and superior portions of the vestibular nerve.
+VEMP testing is used clinically to assess the function of the vestibular system, including the saccule, utricle, and the inferior and superior portions of the vestibular nerve.

 cVEMP